Photo Credit: Dressage Bits N Pieces

 In 2018, Susan hung up the tall boots and tail coat and retired Ellie from competition.
 This was the plan...
 Except in 2021, Ellie headed back into competition!
 Why?
 Well, Rosehip Vital EQ had given her a new lease on life and she was back in work and firing!
 Susan kept saying "She felt sounder than before I retired her" so it made sense to get back into it!
 Ellie was officially retired in October 2022, only weeks before her demise.

 In 2018, we were successful in obtaining an Embryo from Ellie, resulting in a 2019 Grey Colt, (Patchwork Royal Etiquette).
 He is by Royal Oak II (IMP/EXP) .
 We attempted for another several times with different stallions to no avail...
 Late 2019 we inseminated with Furst Love semen, only to be told it was unsuccessful.
 One year later, a freak occurrence...
 (Read the story here)

 Several months later, we contemplated retrying to obtain another embryo from her.
-Unfortunately a fascinating veterinary examination revealed that her uterus is in extremely poor condition (polycystic and blood pockets) and the risk of pregnancy to her survival is simply too high (and even Embryo Transfer poses a risk that the follicle could be missed...again.)
+Unfortunately a fascinating veterinary examination revealed that her uterus is in extremely poor condition (polycystic and blood pockets) and the risk of pregnancy to her survival was simply too high (and even Embryo Transfer posed a risk that the follicle could be missed...again.)
 So, unfortunately, Patchwork Royal Etiquette remains as the only living heir of this superstar mare and no more in the pipeline.